delneg/FSAdventArticleFFI/README.md

 You might ask yourself - "Why do I even need to do FFI ?
 I can just re-write it in ~~Rust~~ F# (or C#, or VB) and use it that way!"

+And while dotnet has one of __the best__ (in my opinion) FFI interoperability, you will need some convincing for youself (or your colleagues) to dive deep into it.

 Well, there can be several good (in my opinion) reasons.